Skip to content

 February–April 2025

 The goal of Phase I engagement was to increase residents’ awareness of the PNA, the Department of Recreation and Parks (RAP), and the city’s park system.
 Digital, analog, and in-person outreach and engagement encouraged widespread participation from community members and key groups.
-Over 5,000 Angelenos completed a short, long, or statistically valid survey that assessed park needs and opportunities across the city.
+Over 5,000 Angelenos completed a survey that assessed park needs and opportunities across the City.

 April–August 2025